robertbrada/anchor-protocol-data-fetching/README.md

 # anchor-protocol-data-fetching
-A single script that queries and computes the following data about Anchor Protocol from on-chain available data:
+A series of script that query and compute the following data about Anchor Protocol from on-chain available data:
 - Total Value Locked (USD)
 - Total Deposit (USD)
 - Total Collateral (USD)